Wisconsin attorney general files felony charges against attorneys, aide who worked for Trump in 2020

 Chesebro in October pleaded guilty to one felony charge of conspiracy to commit filing false documents after reaching a deal with prosecutors.
 Roman has pleaded not guilty to racketeering and conspiracy charges related to a plan to have Republican electors meet and cast Electoral College votes for Trump even though Biden had won Georgia.

-The Wisconsin electors, Chesebro and Troup all settled a civil lawsuit that was brought against them last year.
+The 10 Wisconsin electors, Chesebro and Troupis, who was Trump’s attorney in Wisconsin, all settled a civil lawsuit that was brought against them last year.

 Documents released as part of those settlements showed that the strategy in Wisconsin replicated moves in six other swing states.